MlleFabulous/DA387ALaborationer/README.md

 #8 Navigation in P2WeatherChannel work well and working on Volley requests and async requests.

 #9 Work done on mapsFragment and apiFragment. mapsFragment is done for now and apiFragment is WIP.

+#10 First version of functions for connecting to OpenWeatherMap-API is done and needs testing.